OlegQm/final_project/README.txt

-This it the game developed by two students: Oleh Savchenko and Anastasiia Samoilenko.
+This is the game developed by two students: Oleh Savchenko and Anastasiia Samoilenko.